Air Marshal: Career Guide

 Career Description, Duties, and Common Tasks

-Federal air marshals with a strong track record and sufficient experience may be promoted to a senior management or a supervisory position.
-In addition to working at airports throughout the country, sky marshals are currently employed by such organizations as the FBI’s Joint Terrorism Task Force, the National Counterterrorism Center, and the National Targeting Center.
+Federal air marshals with a strong track record and sufficient experience may be promoted to senior management or supervisory positions.
+In addition to working at airports throughout the country, sky marshals are currently employed by such organizations as the FBI's Joint Terrorism Task Force, the National Counterterrorism Center, and the National Targeting Center.

 Steps for Becoming an Air Marshal

 Air marshal candidates must be US citizens, between 21 and 36 years old, have a valid driver's license, and be in excellent physical health.
 A bachelor's degree is required for candidates who do not have qualifying experience (read more details below).
 Candidates can expect to undergo a process similar to the one below when applying to become an air marshal.

 - Attend a degree program and/or gain experience in a related field.*

 - Apply for an air marshal job on the USAJOBS website.